jbro/troubadour/README.md

 # troubadour
-A small script for generating easy to remember word base passwords, which are still secure
+A small script for generating easy to remember wordbased passwords, which are still secure.

 # Examples